 2. Inclusion of Special Circumstances

-- New laws might provide clearer guidelines or expanded provisions for children with disabilities or special needs, ensuring that their financial support is adequate and continues for as long as necessary, potentially beyond the age of 18 (Rhis is also called adult child maintenance payments).
+New laws might provide clearer guidelines or expanded provisions for children with disabilities or functional needs, ensuring that their financial support is adequate and continues for as long as necessary, potentially beyond the age of 18 (This is also called adult child maintenance payments).

 3. Economic Factors